espocrm/ext-template/README.md

 Note: It will remove a previously installed EspoCRM instance, but keep the database intact.

+Note: If an error occurred, check `site/data/logs/` for details.
+It's often a database is not created.

 ### Copying extension files to EspoCRM instance

 You need to run this command every time you make changes in `src` directory and you want to try these changes on Espo instance.